 GRADES 7 - 9

-Featuring a kayak tour on Richardson Bay!
-This incredible journey will focus on ocean ecology, understanding human impacts on the ocean, and using your newfound knowledge to create strategies for change.
+Featuring a kayak trip on Richardson Bay!
+This incredible journey will focus on exploring both ocean ecology and the ecology of the San Francisco Bay.
+Go on a four-hour kayaking adventure with professional guides.
+Gain a deeper understanding of human impacts on marine ecosystems and create innovative strategies for change.